mnbnkr/chess-two/README.md

 *   **King:**
     *   **Health:** The King has only 1 life and can never have a Shield.
     *   **Intimidation:** When an opponent's move places the King in check, the piece or pieces delivering the check immediately lose their Shield (if they had one).
+The checking piece will get back its Shield when it no longer checks the King.

 *   **Queen:**
     *   **Health:** The Queen has only 1 life and can never have a Shield.